 Sonifying every day: Activating everyday interactions for ambient sonification systems

-Ferguson, S, Emery, S, Lee, D, Cabrera, D & McPherson, GE 2013, 'A comparison between continuous categorical emotion responses and stimulus loudness parameters', 4th International Conference on Information, Intelligence, Systems and Applications, International Conference on Information, Intelligence, System and Applications, IEEE, Piraeus, Greece.View/Download from: UTS OPUS or Publisher's site
+Ferguson, S, Emery, S, Lee, D, Cabrera, D & McPherson, GE 2013, 'A comparison between continuous categorical emotion responses and stimulus loudness parameters', 4th International Conference on Information, Intelligence, Systems and Applications, International Conference on Information, Intelligence, System and Applications, IEEE, Piraeus, Greece.View/Download from: Publisher's site

 This paper investigates the use of psychoacoustic loudness analysis as a method for determining the likely emotional responses of listeners to musical excerpts.
 19 excerpts of music were presented to 86 participants (7 randomly chosen excerpts per participant) who were asked to rate the emotion category using the emotion-clock-face continuous response interface.
 The same excerpts were analysed with a loudness model, and time series results were summarised as both loudness median and standard deviation.
 Comparisons indicate that the median and standard deviation of loudness plays an important role in determining the emotion category responses.

 Ferguson, S, Johnston, AJ & Martin, AG 2013, 'A corpus-based method for controlling guitar feedback', Proceedings of the International Conference on New Interfaces for Musical Expression, New Interfaces for Musical Expression, Korea Advance Institute of Science and Technology, Daejeon & Seoul, Korea Republic, pp. 541-546.